 - 3. Entrepreneurial Schools: To offer outstanding opportunities for students and their families through Mulberry Changemakers. - i.
-Mulberry Creative Changemakers a programme of arts education across the Trust - ii.
-Mulberry STEM Academy a programme of STEM education, run through a Saturday and holiday supplementary school - iii.
+Mulberry Creative Changemakers a programme of arts education across the Trust - Mulberry STEM Academy a programme of STEM education, run through a Saturday and holiday supplementary school - iii.
 Global Girl Leading a programme of leadership by girls and for girls across the globe.
 MUN is part of this programme - iv.
 Reconnect London the creation of a knowledge hub and innovation lab to inform and improve the Trust's work, with a focus on disadvantage - v.
-The Mulberry Schools Foundation the establishment of a charity to raise funds for students, their families and the community. - 4.
-System Contribution: To make a contribution to the school system through school-toschool support and other professional outreach, as requested by the Regional Directors and as considered important by Trustees.
+The Mulberry Schools Foundation the establishment of a charity to raise funds for students, their families and the community - 4.
+System Contribution: To make a contribution to the school system through school-to-school support and other professional outreach, as requested by the Regional Directors and as considered important by Trustees.
 Leadership of the East London Teaching School Hub supports the improvement of practice within the system and includes teacher development programmes from ITT and Early Career Teacher training to NPQH.

-Activities for 2022-2023
+Activities for 2024-2025

-For 2022-2023, these Trust-wide strategic priorities for Mulberry will translate to the following activities:
+For 2024-2025, these Trust-wide strategic priorities for Mulberry will translate to the following activities:

-- 1. Excellent Schools - a.
-Building and embedding a comprehensive infrastructure for sharing practice and raising achievement in the curriculum and teaching across the Trust (primary, secondary and post-16) to include: - i.
-Setting up subject networks leading to an annual MST leadership conference - ii.
+1. Excellent Schools

+- a.
+Building and embedding a comprehensive infrastructure for sharing practice and raising achievement in the curriculum and teaching across the Trust (primary, secondary and post-16) to include: - Embedding networks (including subject and pastoral) leading to an annual MST leadership conference - ii.
 A peer review programme annually - iii.
 Leading practitioner work in schools across the Trust - iv.
-The leadership academy - v.
-Improving the pipeline of talent into senior leadership within the Trust from teachers and support staff of Black, Asian and other minoritised groups of people. - b.
+The Leadership Academy - v.
+Improving the pipeline of talent into senior leadership within the Trust from teachers and support staff of Black, Asian and other minoritised groups of people - b.
 Creating a space for DSLs and pastoral leaders to exchange ideas, support each other and improve the quality of provision across all schools in the Trust to include: - i.
 A DSL network to include DSL governors and deputy DSLs across the Trust - ii.
 Behaviour for learning working party across the Trust - iii.
 Annual pastoral and inclusion Trust-wide conference

 - c.
 Building the Trust's expertise in primary, early years and nursery practice to include: - i.
 Creating a forum for sharing and improving practice amongst primary practitioners - ii.
 Building up numbers of applications to our primary schools - iii.
 Examining primary and secondary school liaison - iv.
-Building partnerships with other nursery and primary schools across the East London TSH. - d.
-Strengthening Mulberry UTC to include: - i.
-Improving student numbers into Y10 and Y12 to give financial sustainability - ii.
-Building a Mulberry Production Arts Academy to complement the STEM Academy and to run in tandem with Genesis Theatre Design - iii.
-Building strength in the creative industries specialism, enabling students to gain access to apprenticeships in digital and production arts with key arts providers - iv.
-Commencing a third specialism in engineering with access to STEM apprenticeships, complementing the creative industries digital acceleration. - e.
-Establishing a world class AP school to meet the needs of the London Borough of Tower Hamlets and other Local Authorities: - i.
-The provision will include much needed therapeutic support, family centred provision and personal development as well as an appropriate and ambitious curriculum. - f.
-Ensuring consistency of community learning provision for parents across the Trust to include: - i.
-Community liaison network of parent liaison officers across the Trust with regular meetings to share practice.
+Building partnerships with other nursery and primary schools across the East London TSH - d.
+Post-16 provision across Trust schools and the UTC, to include: - i.
+Improving a coherent curriculum offer for post-16 learners across The Trust - ii.
+Securing outstanding teaching and learning at post-16 in academic and technical subjects - iii.
+Increasing the uptake of places at top universities through the Mulberry Scholars Academy - iv.
+Having a first-class enrichment offer - e.
+Establishing a world-class AP school to meet the needs of the London Borough of Tower Hamlets and other Local Authorities: - i.
+The provision will include much needed therapeutic support, family centred provision and personal development as well as an appropriate and ambitious curriculum - f.
+Ensuring consistency of community learning provision for parents across the Trust to include: - i .
+Community liaison network of parent liaison officers across the Trust with regular meetings to share practice